Arizona Coyotes: New ownership and the Arizona Coyotes (2013–2024)

 During the 2014–15 season, the team finished last in the Pacific Division with the second-worst record in the NHL.
 On June 10, 2015, Glendale City Council voted to terminate its 15-year, $225 million agreement with the Coyotes.
 The city claimed "It was entitled to terminate the agreement because two former city employees, Craig Tindall and Julie Frisoni, were involved in securing the deal and later worked for the Coyotes."
 On July 23, 2015, it was announced the Coyotes and City Council had agreed on a resolution.
 On July 24, 2015, the Coyotes announced the City Council had reached a two-year deal.

-At the conclusion of the 2015–16 season, Coyotes general manager Don Maloney was terminated from his position after eight seasons and one General Manager of the Year award.
-The Coyotes replaced Maloney with John Chayka, who, at 26 years of age, became the youngest NHL GM of all time, being promoted from his position as assistant general manager/analytics within the Coyotes staff.
+At the conclusion of the 2015–16 season, general manager Don Maloney, who had won General Manager of the Year award in 2010, was fired from his position after eight seasons.
+The Coyotes replaced Maloney with John Chayka, who, at 26 years of age, became the youngest NHL general manager of all time, being promoted from his position as assistant general manager/analytics within the Coyotes staff.
 In August 2016, Dawn Braid was hired as the Coyotes' skating coach, making her the first female full-time coach in the NHL.

 On November 14, 2016, the Coyotes announced plans to build a new arena in Tempe, Arizona, which was scheduled to be completed for the 2019–20 NHL season.
-The project would have included an adjoining 4,000-seat arena that would be used for Coyotes practices and as the home for the Arizona State University hockey team.
+The project would have included an adjoining 4,000-seat arena to be used for Coyotes practices and as the home for the Arizona State University hockey team.
 However, the arena project was withdrawn when ASU pulled out of the deal in February 2017.

 At the end of the 2016–17 season, Barroway bought out the rest of the IceArizona ownership group and became the sole owner of the franchise.
-Following the transfer, former IceArizona CEO Anthony LeBlanc and the director of hockey operations Gary Drummond both left the organization.
-On June 19, 2017, the Coyotes opted not to re-sign long time captain Shane Doan, who had been with the franchise since they were the Winnipeg Jets.
+Following the transfer, former IceArizona chief executive officer Anthony LeBlanc and the director of hockey operations Gary Drummond both left the organization.
+On June 19, 2017, the Coyotes opted not to re-sign long-time captain Shane Doan, who had been with the franchise since they were the Winnipeg Jets.
 The Coyotes left Doan a standing offer to remain with the team in a non-playing role.
 On June 22, 2017, head coach Dave Tippett left his positions within the Coyotes after eight seasons, and was succeeded by Rick Tocchet on July 11, 2017.

 On December 4, 2018, it was announced that the team would move to the Central Division in 2021, changing divisions for the second time since relocating to Arizona, as part of a league realignment following the addition of the Seattle Kraken.
 The team previously played in the Central Division for their first two seasons following their relocation from Winnipeg in 1996.
+On December 20, 2018, the team extended their lease in Gila River Arena through the 2019–20 season.